m1nka/blog/_posts/2020-11-04-tutorial-how-to-setup-terraform-for-oracle-cloud-infrastructure-oci-to-create-a-simple-web-server.markdown

 Now that we have validated our Terraform setup, we can move on to deploy our first application with Terraform.
 This Terraform script will deploy a set of networking resources and a virtual machine with a simple webserver installed.

 ```
+# Download the Terraform scripts
 git clone git@github.com:m1nka/oci-terraform-simple-web-server.git

+# Change directory
 cd oci-terraform-simple-web-server

+# Plan and run your Terraform scripts
 terraform plan
 terraform apply
 ```

 You might get a message asking you to provide a value for `var.compartment_ocid`.
-In this case, we not to find a [compartment](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm) where we can deploy our resources.
+In this case, we need to find a [compartment](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm) where we can deploy our resources.
 Go to the Oracle Cloud console and open the main menu (top left corner).
 Scroll down and choose "Identity" -> "Compartments".
 Choose the compartment you would like to use and copy the compartment OCID.
+Make sure your user has sufficient permission to create the cloud resources in that compartment.
 You can set the environment variable by running:

 ```
 export TF_VAR_compartment_ocid=ocid1.compartment.oc1..aaaaaaaac6uytbhiw5lsnx6lbdlw7bajgf7uhoitnn7ryknuhyi5fdw537sa
 ```

+That's it.
+The web server will be online in a matter of minutes.